brutusin/wava/README.md

 The main **scheduling constraint** is the following: the sum of the running jobs minimum memory size never can not exceed the scheduler capacity.

 ### Priority-based scheduling
 This feature allows jobs to be submitted and scheduled with different priorities.
-Priority is not set directly to the jobs but instead the concept of priority group is used.

 All jobs belong (implicity or explicity) to a priority group that determines their global ordering, used for positioning in the queue and assigning a process niceness when running.

-### Runtime scheduling policy

-Job memory limit is used
-This scheduler is specially suited for enqueuing a high number of heterogeneous (in terms of memory demands) long-running jobs and run as many of them as possible concurrently without exhausting physical memory (avoiding virtual memory paging and swapping) in order to not penalize the performance of other services running in the system.
+## Architecture

 The scheduler runs as a centralized process (`wava -s`) and all interaction with it is performed by separated client processes started when invoking the other command options.